The Vermont Statutes Online

 (5) “Bodily injury” means physical pain, illness, or any impairment of physical condition.

 (6) “Actor” means a person charged with sexual assault or aggravated sexual assault.

-(7) "Deadly force" means physical force which a person uses with the intent of causing, or which the person knows or should have known would create a substantial risk of causing, death or serious bodily injury.
+(7) “Deadly force” means physical force that a person uses with the intent of causing, or that the person knows or should have known would create a substantial risk of causing, death or serious bodily injury.

 (8) “Deadly weapon” means: